On November 2nd, 2020, we had a series of lightning talks by members of the community.

 Adrien spoke about his user survey, aimed at finding out how the community uses Emacs.
 You can find more information and fill it out at https://emacssurvey.org/.

-Quintan spoke about crdt.el, a project which enables collaboration through shared editing sessions.
-Check it out here: https://code.librehq.com/qhong/crdt.el.
+Qiantan spoke about crdt.el, a project which enables collaboration through shared editing sessions.
+Check it out here.
 This project uses algorithms from the Conflict-free Replicated Data Types family.
-A talk about this can be viewed here: https://www.youtube.com/watch?v=x7drE24geUw
+A talk about this can be viewed here

-Quintan presented reflexive-music, an environment to create music through code.
+Qiantan presented reflexive-music, an environment to create music through code.
 He ended his presentation with a live concert.
 He was inspired by Ivan Wyshnegradsky, a Russian composer known for his microtonal compositions.
-Contact Quintan to encourage him to publish his code!
+Contact Qiantan to encourage him to publish his code!

 In addition to our lightning talks, there are a few announcements from members of the community.